alexomon018/contentful-tools/README.md

 This project aims to plug the gap in Contentful's out of the box offering, that being:

 1. CMS as code: Contentful provides all the tools needed in SDKs and CLIs to support CMS as code but none of it "just works".
 This project pulls those pieces together.
 2. Content promotions between environments: This just doesn't really work out of the box.

 To achieve this, we use a web based front end since it's easier than scripts.

 ## Getting Started

 (This only needs doing once, if you're reading this from an active project, skip to "Setup the web portal").

 ### Setup Contentful

 1. Create all the environments you need.
 Remember you always need one environment slot free for migrations.
 2. Install the merge app in all your environments https://www.contentful.com/developers/docs/tutorials/general/merge-app/ (you won't use the UI for it, but the script won't run without it)
 3. Create a CMA (Content Management aka Access) Token
 4. Create a CDA token (Content delivery token)
-    * Your CDA token needs access to all environments (so have a separate one to the one you use for prod)
+   - Your CDA token needs access to all environments (so have a separate one to the one you use for prod)

 ### Setup your repo

+cd ..

 1. Create a new repo to manage your Contentful environment
 2. Clone this repo as a submodule i.e `git submodule add git@github.com:Apadmi-Engineering/contentful-tools.git`
-3. Run the setup script *from the root of your new repo*: `./contentful-tools/scripts/setup.sh`
+3. Run the setup script _from the root of your new repo_: `./contentful-tools/scripts/setup.sh`
 4. Fill in the environment variable templates created (.env and .env.local)
 5. Enable bitbucket pipelines and add your CMA token as a secret with the key CMA_TOKEN.
 6. Create branches for each of your environments of the form `contentful-environment/<env>`.
 This will be how you track the migrations applied to environments.